aymenbs2/asorm/README.md

      ```
       const deleteRes = await dao.deleteWhere('name', 'asmorm_user', '=');
      ```
-  return the an array has the responses
+  return an array with responses

 ### Where
-Take 3 params the field , value and the logic operator in this example we will get the users that name equal to "asorm"
+Take 3 params the field, value and the logic operator in this example we will get the users with name equal to "asorm"

     ```
         const users = await dao.where('name', 'asrom', '=').apply();